danvk/boggle-paper/paper/content.typ

 ```
 # Listing 1: Hillclimbing Algorithm
-N = 500  # pool size
+μ = 500  # pool size
-Pool = N random Boggle Boards
+Pool = μ random Boggle Boards
 Repeat until convergence:
   Next = Pool + Boards within edit distance 1
-  Pool = N highest-scoring boards in Next
+  Pool = μ highest-scoring boards in Next
 ```

+This is similar to a $(mu+lambda)$-Evolutionary Strategy, the differences being that we try all neighbors (rather than a random sample) and terminate after convergence.
+Given the initial pool of boards, this converges to a deterministic result.

 We take an “edit” to mean changing one letter or swapping two letters.
-With a pool size of N=500, this usually (95/100 times) converges with the highest-scoring board as `perslatgsineters` (@best-board), which contains 1,045 words and scores 3,625 points using ENABLE2K.
+With a pool size of μ=500, this usually (95/100 times) converges with the highest-scoring board as `perslatgsineters` (@best-board), which contains 1,045 words and scores 3,625 points using ENABLE2K.